Exploring the Spectacular Turkana Land

 The three days at Eliye went by so fast.
 A majority of the time was spent hanging by the beach and swimming of course.
 It’s completely safe to swim at the beach, there are no crocodiles by the beach.
 However, the lake is home to Nile crocodiles.

-This time around, we got to visit Wadach, which has a series of natural rock formations.
+This time around, we got to visit the “Pyramids of Wadach”, which are a series of natural rock formations.

 Right after, we went to this beautiful spot for sundowners.

-Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeket to see some sand dunes.
+Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeget Sand Dunes.
 The place is quite literally a “hidden gem” and running on the dune reminded me of catching a glorious sunset atop a sand dune in North Horr.
+When visiting Napeget, beware of the locals who live around the area, they will insist that you are intruding on their land and will charge you Kshs 2,000 – 5,000 ($ 20-$ 50) to see the dunes.

 Eliye Springs – Lodwar